WM1D7/New_York_Uber_Data_Analysis/README.md

 **Conclusion:**

 It's interesting to see that Saturday and Sunday exhibit similar demand throughout the late night/morning/afternoon, but it exhibits opposite trends during the evening.
-In the evening, Saturday pickups continue to increase throughout the evening, but Sunday pickups takes a downward turn after evening.
+In the evening, Saturday pickups continue to increase throughout the evening,but Sunday pickups takes a downward turn after evening.

-We can see that there the weekdays that has the most demand during the late evening is Friday and Saturday, which is expected, but what strikes me is that Thursday nights also exhibits very similar trends as Friday and Saturday nights.
+We can see that there the weekdays that has the most demand during the late evening is Friday and Saturday,
+which is expected, but what strikes me is that Thursday nights also exhibits very similar trends as Friday and Saturday nights.

 It seems like New Yorkers are starting their 'weekends' on Thursday nights.

 **5. Active Vehicle Analysis:**

 Group the data by base_number.
 Calculate the count of active vehicles associated with each base_number.
 Identify the base_number with the highest count of active vehicles.

 **Deliverables1:**  Boxplot to see 5-summary stats of the data. (  minimum, first quartile, median, third quartile, and maximum )

 <img src="https://github.com/WM1D7/New_York_Uber_Data_Analysis/blob/main/Uber%20Images/Max%20Number%20Base.png"  width="700" height="400">

 **Conclusion:**
 Here we can see each base number  with active vehicles range and compare it.
 Base Number B02764 has most number of Active Vehicles.

 **Deliverables 2:**  Violinplot to see  distribution and 5-summary stats of the data.

 <img src="https://github.com/WM1D7/New_York_Uber_Data_Analysis/blob/main/Uber%20Images/distribution%20MNB.png"  width="700" height="400">

 **6. Comprehensive Data Collection:**

 Ensure that all relevant data is collected and organized for further analysis.
-Save the cleaned and processed dataset for future reference. remove unnecessary file.
+Save the cleaned and processed dataset for future reference.
+remove unnecessary file.

 **7. Location-Based Rush Analysis:**

 Utilize geospatial data to pinpoint pickup locations.
 Lat : The latitude of the Uber pickup
 Lon : The longitude of the Uber pickup
 Group the data by location to identify areas with the highest demand.
-Visualize the results on a map for better insights.
+Visualize the results on a map for better insights. using Folium Python library that helps you create several types of  maps.

 **Deliverables :**
 Zoom Out View